alexch/rerun/README.md

 * Make it work on Windows, like Guard now does.
 See
   * https://github.com/guard/guard/issues/59
   * https://github.com/guard/guard/issues/27
+* Optionally do "bundle install" before and "bundle exec" during launch

 # Other projects that do similar things